 Over the past three decades, dental implants have become the most complete and lifelike tooth replacement option available today, loved by patients and dentists alike around the world.
 Now, you can get this state-of-the-art solution right here in Denton at Prime Dentistry.
 From beginning to end, we’ll be with you every step of the way while we rebuild your complete smile so that it’s guaranteed to look great and last a lifetime.
-To learn more about this treatment and what it could do for you, give us a call today.
+To learn more about dental implants in Denton and what they could do for you, give us a call today!

 Why Choose Prime Dentistry for Dental Implants?

 - All-Inclusive Dental Implant Care Under One Roof

 - Low-Interest Dental Financing Available

 A dental implant is a small titanium post that we insert into the jawbone during a minimally invasive surgery.
 It replaces the root of the missing tooth.
 Following the implant placement surgery, your body will go through a process known as osseointegration, wherein your jawbone will bond with the implant, thus establishing a strong foundation for your new tooth.
 After osseointegration, we will design a custom restoration (which could be a dental crown, bridge, or denture) to attach to the top of the implant, replacing the visible portions of your lost teeth.

 Not only do dental implants have an extremely natural appearance, but they also prevent and even reverse the jawbone deterioration that is so common after tooth loss.
 And, thanks to the high-quality materials we use, dental implants can be expected to last for 30 years or more, which is several times longer than other tooth replacement options.